Your cookie preferences

 Find out which providers offer broadband social tariffs for low income customers receiving Universal Credit or other government financial support.

-Share this guide
+Share

 child learning from home with his teacher on a video call

 With the cost of living crisis and broadband price hikes driving up everyone's bills, Citizens Advice recently reported that up to one million people cancelled their broadband between May 2022-23.
-But a huge number of these households could have actually taken up these much cheaper social tariff broadband deals.
+However, a huge number of these households could have actually taken up these much cheaper social tariff broadband deals.

-So if you're eligible for a social tariff, now is the perfect time to start paying less for your broadband.
+So, if you're eligible for a social tariff, now is the perfect time to start paying less for your broadband.

 Social tariffs are a way to get broadband if you're receiving Universal Credit or another type of financial support.
 They're much cheaper than the standard monthly rate for the service and are reserved for these customers to help them afford the usual monthly price of a broadband connection.